AdobeDocs/experience-platform.en/help/query-service/sql/adobe-defined-functions.md

 ## Attribution

 Associating customer actions to success is an important part of understanding the factors that influence customer experience.
-The following ADFs support First and Last attribution with different expiration settings.
+The following ADFs support "first touch attribution and last touch attribution with different expiration settings.

 For more information about attribution in Adobe Analytics, see the [Attribution IQ overview](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/panels/attribution.html) in the [!DNL Analytics] Analyze Guide.